-August babies are lucky enough to be born in a month that has three birthstones to celebrate their birth month!
+August babies are lucky enough to have three birthstones to celebrate their birth month!
 (June is the other month that has three birthstones).

-These birthstones are Peridot, the beautiful and striking lime-green gemstone; Sardonyx with its stripes of red or pink and white; and Spinel a stone found in many colours but, most notably, the red variety so easily confused with ruby.
+- Spinel – a stone found in many colours but, most notably, the red variety so easily confused with ruby.

 Peridot is commonly thought of as being the birthstone of August by most Europeans, but this wasn’t always so.

-Initially Sardonyx was classed as the birthstone of this glorious summer month.
+Initially, it was Sardonyx that was classed as the birthstone of this glorious summer month.

 This was followed by Spinel with Peridot being the late arrival to the August birthday party.